by John Ellis

 One quick anecdote to explain how I had fun with my image can be found in how I would mess with hair check from time to time.

 During the first semester of my junior year and my final semester the following Fall I would run interference during hair check for a few select guys (I skipped doing this most of second semester my junior year because I was growing my hair long – more on that in a subsequent chapter).
 The way it worked is I would enter the FMA (the large auditorium where we had chapel), find a specific hall leader who will remain nameless, and then start an argument with him.
 Already antagonistic towards me, he would become incensed, enabling me to get him to turn his back to the aisle.
 As the two of us argued, the other guys would quietly slip by.
 After the guys were safely past, I would shrug, say something like “whatever,” and then walk away leaving the hall leader yelling at me to come back.

 I never went back; there was no need.

 But that was still two years in the future.
-In the Fall of 1994, I was still trying to figure out how to listen to my music, go to the movies, and occasionally sneak alcohol, all while signaling to others that I didn’t belong at BJU but without getting shipped back home.
-Messing with hall leaders for the mere amusement of it was not yet on my radar.
+In the Fall of 1994, I was still trying to figure out how to openly challenge the professors in class, listen to my music, go to the movies, and occasionally sneak alcohol, all while signaling to others that I didn’t belong at BJU but without getting shipped back home.
+Messing with hall leaders for the mere amusement of it and the benefit of other dudes who didn’t want to cut their hair was not yet on my radar.